St. George's Anglican Church (Helmetta, New Jersey): History

 Before his death in 1893, Helme planned the church for mill workers residing in Helmetta.
 Architect William Horatio Day designed the church, parsonage and lych gate in a Queen Anne Gothic style.
 The church was built by Helme's family and heirs in 1894.

 A stone parish hall was added in the 1960s.

 In 2010, as part of the broader Anglican realignment in North America, St. George's agreed to pay a settlement to the Episcopal Diocese of New Jersey to leave the Episcopal Church with its property.
 The church joined the Convocation of Anglicans in North America, affiliated with the Church of Nigeria, and the Diocese of CANA East, which eventually became the Diocese of the Living Word.

 Architecture

-The G. W. Helme Snuff Mill District is a classic example of a late 1800s mill town.
+The G.W.
+Helme Snuff Mill Historic District is a classic example of a late 1800s mill town.
 St. George's is today a contributing property to the historic district, which was named to the New Jersey Register of Historic Places on February 1, 1980, and to the National Register of Historic Places listings in Middlesex County, New Jersey, on August 15, 1980.

 The NRHP nomination for the district describes St. George's exterior as a "somewhat awkward, idiosyncratic variation on Queen Anne gothic," with stone gable-end walls, shingled side walls, a stone side tower and lancet arch windows.